-The PMBOK (Project Management Body of Knowledge) Guide from the Project Management Institute (PMI) is a very famous PM framework.
-Project teams across all industries can use it.
+The PMBOK (Project Management Body of Knowledge) Guide from the Project Management Institute (PMI) is a very famous project management framework.
+The framework can be used across all industries.

 A key characteristic of the PMI PMBOK Guide is that it allows flexibility in choosing tasks.
-This framework recommends that you execute a project in 5 phases.
+This framework recommends that you execute a project in five phases.
 You can decide the project tasks within each phase.
-The PMI PMBOK framework provides the foundational approach for the phases and the overall project.
+The PMI PMBOK framework provides the foundational approach for the phases and the overall project life cycle.

 The 5 project phases are as follows:

 - Project closure.

 The PMI PMBOK framework provides guidance on 10 knowledge areas to execute a project.
 These knowledge areas are as follows:

 - Project procurement management;